I am currently working on the veterans histories. Please email me to help preserve their history.

 Debated Start

-In 1903, it was proposed that a dehydrated milk factory be added to Cache Valley located in Richmond.
-The Utah Condensed Milk Co. determined that Richmond was the best place to do so because of its history, being the first city to have a creamery, and its location as one of the highest producers of milk in the valley.1
+In 1903, a dehydrated milk factory was proposed to be added to Cache Valley, located in Richmond.
+The Utah Condensed Milk Co. determined that Richmond was the best place to do so because of its history, being the first city to have a creamery, and its location as one of the highest milk producers in the valley.1

-Richmond, including Cove and Lewiston, were excited to have the factory available to them to start selling their cattle's milk and having for the first time for manya reliable job.
+Richmond, including Cove and Lewiston, were excited to have the factory available for them to start selling their cattle's milk and having—for the first time for many—a reliable job.
 Anyone who could, purchased shares of the company to get the factory built, and a total of $60,000 - $70,000 was raised, but it was not enough.
 Because of this, people began to be discouraged and started backing out.
-A meeting was held to determine what course of action should take place.
-1
+A meeting was held to determine what course of action should take place.1

 Marriner W. Merrill was in that meeting and listened very intently to what everyone said.
 After some time without saying a word, he arose and spoke,